bpmn-os/bpmnos-engine/docs/md/data/main.md

 - **INSTANCE_ID**: The instance identifier (string).
 Leave empty for global attributes.
 - **NODE_ID**: The BPMN node ID (process, activity, subprocess, etc.).
 Leave empty for global attributes.
 - **INITIALIZATION**: An assignment expression in the format `attribute := expression`.
 Evaluated at parse time.
-May contain random functions but can only reference global attributes.
+May contain random functions and can reference any attributes previously parse-time evaluated in earlier CSV rows.
 - **DISCLOSURE**: The time at which this attribute value becomes known.
 Leave empty for immediate disclosure.
 - **ARRIVAL**: Expression evaluated when a token arrives at an activity (Task, SubProcess, CallActivity).
 Evaluated at runtime with full context (status, data, globals).
 - **COMPLETION**: Expression evaluated when a task completes.
 Only valid for Task nodes (not SendTask, ReceiveTask, DecisionTask).
 Evaluated at runtime with full context.